Royal Rumble (2012): Main event

-The main event was the annual Royal Rumble match, where the winner would get a world championship match of their choice at Wrestlemania XXVIII.
+The main event was the annual Royal Rumble match, where the winner would get a world championship match of their choice at WrestleMania XXVIII.
 As a result of losing a match to R-Truth on Raw, The Miz entered at #1, and started the match with Alex Riley.
 Miz quickly eliminated Riley and was then joined by entrant #3, R-Truth, before Intercontinental Champion Cody Rhodes entered at #4.
-Miz eliminated R-Truth, who then pulled Miz under the bottom rope and layed him out on the outside.
+Miz eliminated R-Truth, who then pulled Miz under the bottom rope and laid him out on the outside.
 Mick Foley, the first surprise entrant of the match, entered at #7 and immediately eliminated one half of the Tag Team Champions Primo (#6).
 Ricardo Rodriguez then entered at #8 and teamed up with Foley to eliminate Justin Gabriel (#5).
 Santino Marella entered at #9 and eliminated Ricardo before squaring off with Foley.
 Marella brought out his Cobra puppet while Foley brought out Mr. Socko.
 The two then teamed up to eliminate entrant #10 Epico, the other half of the Tag Team Champions.
-Marella and Foley locked Cobra and Mr. Socko together, only for Rhodes to intervene and eliminate Marella before eliminating Foley as well.
-Hall of Famer Jerry "The King" Lawler, who was sitting on commentary, entered at #12 as a surprise entrant and performed a diving elbow drop on Miz but was quickly eliminated by Rhodes immediately afterwards.
+Marella and Foley locked Cobra and Mr. Socko together, only for Rhodes to intervene and eliminate Marella.
+Foley applied Mr. Socko on Miz, but Rhodes then eliminated him as well.
+Hall of Famer Jerry "The King" Lawler, who was sitting on commentary, entered at #12 as a surprise entrant and performed a diving fist drop on Miz, but was quickly eliminated by Rhodes immediately afterwards.